Transfer credits to PCC

 - Courses must be passed with grade C- or better.
 (P and S grades are transferable if the issuing school defines them as C- or better.)

-- We evaluate lower division collegiate (LDC) coursework.
+- Initially, we evaluate lower division collegiate (LDC) coursework.
 See the catalog for more about LDC coursework.

 - If you are undeclared, we only transfer credits needed to meet standard prerequisites, or other commonly used preparatory coursework in a subject (e.g. Biology).